Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Learning from Supervised Signals

-We further decompose critiques into two conceptual layers—\textit{rationale} (local) and \textit{reflection} (global)—to balance specificity and generalizability.
+We further decompose critiques into two conceptual layers - \textit{rationale} (local) and \textit{reflection} (global) - to balance specificity and generalizability.
 An ideal rationale should provide a detailed explanation tailored to the specific instance, while a reflection should capture broader insights that can be applied to unseen examples in the future.
-This structured format resulted in noticeably higher-quality critiques.
+Upon inspection, this structured format resulted in noticeably higher-quality critiques.
+See \Cref{tab:critique_parts_ablation} for an ablation study of performance with different components of the critique.

+\begin{promptbox}{Example Critique} \textbf{Question:} Does short-term treatment with proton pump inhibitors cause rebound aggravation of symptoms? \textbf{PA Response:} Yes \textbf{Critique:} \begin{itemize}[leftmargin=.5em,topsep=0.3em] \item \textit{Assertion:} No \item \textit{Rationale:} Short-term treatment with proton pump inhibitors (PPIs) generally does not cause rebound aggravation of symptoms upon discontinuation.
+Studies have shown that any perceived increase in symptoms after stopping PPIs may be temporary... \item \textit{Reflection:} In the broader context, medical treatments may sometimes be misattributed with rebound phenomena, but each class of medication has its own pharmacological profiles.
+In the case... \end{itemize} \end{promptbox}